Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 The exercise lasts for 45 minutes per set (6 sets in total), and participants must protect an e-commerce site from attacks.
 In the event that the site goes down, the SLA score is also calculated, and teams compete for final sales + score

-There's always some kind of attack, but this time our team was particularly plagued by SQL injection
+We're constantly facing some kind of attack, but this time our team SQL injection was particularly troubled by

 ▼For more details, please refer to our company's Ikki article▼